 Even if the amount your landlord owes you is small, and suing with an attorney doesn’t make sense — you might be able to sue in small claims court and get the money you are owed.
 Small claims court is meant to proceed without attorneys and it is the easiest way to handle the majority of conflicts.
-For example, if your dispute is over $5000, then it doesn’t make sense to pay attorney fees.
+For example, if your dispute is under $5000, then it doesn’t make sense to pay attorney fees.

 Examples of renter issues with large award potential

 |Personal injury||If you’re hurt on your landlord’s property (say, you slip and fall on the porch that they neglected to shovel and salt), you can pursue a personal lawsuit against your landlord.||$3,000-$50,000 depending on circumstances|

 |Inhabitability||Property that’s not safe to live in, such as a place with dangerous mold.||Typically, the difference between the fair market value of your place and the rent you’ve been paying|